-slightly left of the positions of the two barriers (~0.19 nm and ~ 0.44 nm) obtained from the BD fit of the force spectrum and suggest the COM distance as an appropriate reaction coordinate of unbinding.
+The MD unbinding simulations (>300 in total) provided structural information on the loading rate dependent unbinding paths.
+Figure 3A shows the distribution of center of mass (COM) distances from all MD trajectories between the SA binding pocket, defined as the set of amino acids that interact with the bound biotin in the static crystal structure, and the biotin molecule.
+The peak at 0 nm represents the bound state followed by two consecutive minima at ~0.25 nm and ~0.5 nm.
+These values are slightly left of the positions of the two barriers (~0.19 nm and ~0.44 nm) obtained from the BD fit of the force spectrum and suggest the COM distance as an appropriate reaction coordinate of unbinding.
 Interestingly, the peak between and to the right of these two minima suggests that, at least upon force application, one or several metastable states appear, as a result of the tilted energy landscape.
-Importantly, these metastable states will favor rebinding at sufficiently slow pulling rates (37, 38).
-The simulations show that most of the H-bonds between b and the SA binding pocket remain intact until b has moved ~0.15 nm toward the outside of the SA binding pocket.
-At the distance corresponding to the first barrier, the H-bonds between residues Ser27, Tyr43, Asn49, and Asp128 and the b, rather parallel to the pulling direction, rupture.
-Escape from the binding pocket occurs only after the second barrier at ~0.5 nm, where most of the remaining H-bonds between b and SA (mainly with residues Asn49, Tyr54, and Arg84) rupture (Fig. 4B and SI Appendix, Fig. S9).
-Notably, these H-bonds are nearly perpendicular to the unbinding direction (long axis of the binding pocket), which implies a shear force, and only simultaneous failure of all Hbonds lead to dissociation, with subsequent transient formation of a different H-bond network (SI Appendix, Fig. S9).
+Importantly these metastable states will favor rebinding at sufficiently slow pulling rates (37, 38).
+The simulations show that most of the H-bonds between biotin and the SA binding pocket remain intact until biotin has moved ~0.15 nm towards the outside of the SA binding pocket.
+At the distance corresponding to the first barrier, the H-bonds between residues Ser27, Tyr43, Asn49, and Asp128 and the biotin, rather parallel to the pulling direction, rupture.
+Escape from the binding pocket occurs only after the second barrier at ~0.5 nm, where most of the remaining H-bonds between biotin and SA (mainly with residues Asn49, Tyr54 and Arg84) rupture (Fig. 4B and SI Fig. S9).
+Notably, these H-bonds are nearly perpendicular to the unbinding direction (long axis of the binding pocket), which implies a shear force, and only simultaneous failure of all H-bonds lead to dissociation, with subsequent transient formation of a different H-bond network (SI Fig. S9).
 A similar mechanism has been observed before as key to providing stability against forced protein unfolding (39, 40).
-Overall, the geometry of rupture and reconfiguration of the H-bond network between b and adjacent amino acids of the binding pocket seems to represent the main determinants of the dynamic force spectrum in Fig. 2, described by the energy landscape with two barriers.
+Overall, the geometry of rupture and reconfiguration of the H-bond network between biotin and adjacent amino acids of the binding pocket seems to represent the main determinants of the dynamic force spectrum in Fig. 2, described by the energy landscape with two barriers.